 Step 2 – Sketch the Inner Shape of the Rose

 This stage of the drawing can be a little bit tricky as it may be hard to pick the exact petals that you want this inner shape to consist of.
 Try and pick the best defined shape you can.
 The goal is to establish some structure of the inner part of the rose so that when you draw the individual petals later it will be easier to correctly proportion them in relation to one another.

 Without this step if you move on to drawing the petals individually you may find some of them to bee too big or too small.

 Step 3 – Sketch the Shape of the Core of the Rose

 This step is similar to the previous step.
 You want to establish the position of the core/center of the rose.

-After you finish this step you should have a rough guideline for the outer, middle and inner shape making it easier to correctly place all of the petals.
+After you finish this step you should have a rough guide/construction lines for the outer, middle and inner shape making it easier to correctly place all of the petals.

 Step 4 – Draw the Outer Petals